Beta angle

-In orbital spaceflight, the beta angle ($\boldsymbol{\beta}$) is the angle between a satellite's orbital plane around Earth and the geocentric position of the sun.
-The beta angle determines the percentage of time that a satellite in low Earth orbit (LEO) spends in direct sunlight, absorbing solar energy.
+In orbital mechanics, the beta angle ($\boldsymbol{\beta}$) is the angle between a satellite's orbital plane around Earth and the geocentric position of the Sun.
+The beta angle determines the percentage of time that a satellite in low Earth orbit (LEO) spends in direct sunlight, absorbing solar radiation.
+For objects launched into orbit, the solar beta angle of inclined and sun-synchronous orbits depend on launch altitude, inclination, and time.

 The beta angle does not define a unique orbital plane: all satellites in orbit with a given beta angle at a given orbital altitude have the same exposure to the Sun, even though they may be orbiting in different planes around Earth.

 The beta angle varies between +90° and −90°, and the direction in which the satellite orbits its primary body determines whether the beta angle sign is positive or negative.
 An imaginary observer standing on the Sun defines a beta angle as positive if the satellite in question orbits in a counterclockwise direction and negative if it revolves clockwise.
 The maximum amount of time that a satellite in a normal LEO mission can spend in Earth's shadow occurs at a beta angle of 0°.
 A satellite in such an orbit spends at least 59% of its orbital period in sunlight.